bahnk/SlideSeqFFPE/doc/steps.md

 We run [umi_tools count](https://umi-tools.readthedocs.io/en/latest/reference/count.html) in order to generate a count matrix.
 We run it with the `--per-cell` and `--per-gene` (probe) parameters, which means that we count the number of probes associated with each bead barcode.

+## Match bead barcodes

+We extract bead barcodes from sequencing library and match their spatial counterparts using Hamming distance in order to add `x` and `y` coordinates to the count matrix.